A fast-marching algorithm for non-monotonically evolving fronts: Algorithms

 \subsection{Initialization}

 Little information is required to initialize the algorithm.
-The input is a sampling of $\CC_{0}$ consisting of $m$ points and $m-1$ undirected segments, along with the normal $\nthree$ at the points.
-A Final Time must also be provided.
+The input is a sampling of $\CC_{0}$ consisting of $m$ points and $m-1$ undirected segments.
+The normal $\nthree$ at each point and a Final Time must also be provided.

 Store those pieces of information into a list, say $\mathcal{L}$.
 In the following, we will assume that each row of $\mathcal{L}$ contains data pertaining to one point, \eg if $p=(\xvec,t)=(x_{1},x_{2},\ldots,t)$ has normal $\nthree(\xvec,t)$, then $\mathcal{L}$ might initially look like: